Kayla Moore, Akumal Divemaster Intern

 The staff is around at all times while you’re on project and they can answer your questions and support you.
 I felt safe and they helped me develop.
 I don’t regret my decision, choosing GVI for one second, and I would do it again.

+The experience I gained during my time training with GVI has allowed me to go on to work within the conservational research field.
 This has been a stepping stone into a career in conservation that I would not have had access to without the GVI Internship program.

+GVI afforded me the opportunity of gaining valuable practical experience relevant to the environmental management and impact assessment fields.
+Further to this it also provides the individual with a unique experience in a visually stunning and stimulating environment.
 I would recommend this to any individuals wishing to further themselves with regard to environmental science and would be ideally suited for recent graduates looking to develop their practical ability after the theory of University.

 However, thanks to GVI I have been able to try many new things that would not have been possible at home and as a result have found that I love to teach and was able to get more involved with this through the internship.